FirstGearGames/FishNet/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-# Important
+**Please review our guide on creating a bug report:** https://fish-networking.gitbook.io/docs/guides/troubleshooting/creating-bug-reports

+:star: **Important**
-If General, Description, and Replication are not completed the issue will be closed immediately.
+If General, Description, and Replication are not completed your report is at risk of being closed without review; we understand exceptions apply.

-See this link on how to most effectively create a bug report: https://fish-networking.gitbook.io/docs/manual/guides/creating-bug-reports
+:star: :star: **Really Important**
+Attachments or links to files larger than 2mB will not be considered and will be removed.

+*Template below this line
+---------------------------*
 **General**
 Unity version:
 Fish-Networking version: